 Diagnosis of Head and Neck Cancers

-To find the cause of the signs or symptoms of a problem in the head and neck area, a doctor evaluates a patient’s medical history, performs a physical examination, and orders diagnostic tests.
+To find the cause of the signs or symptoms of a problem in the head and neck area, a doctor evaluates a patient’s medical history, performs a physical examination, and, in addition, orders diagnostic tests.

-The exams and tests may vary depending on the symptoms.
-Examination of a sample of tissue (biopsy) under a microscope is always necessary to confirm a diagnosis of cancer.
+Furthermore, the exams and tests may vary depending on the symptoms.
+Consequently, examination of a sample of tissue (biopsy) under a microscope is always necessary to confirm a diagnosis of cancer.

-If the diagnosis is cancer, the doctor will want to learn the stage (or extent) of disease.
-Staging is a careful attempt to find out whether the cancer has spread (metastasized) and, if so, to which parts of the body.
+If, for instance, the diagnosis is cancer, the doctor will want to learn the stage (or extent) of the disease.
+Consequently, staging is a careful attempt to find out whether the cancer has spread (metastasized) and, if so, to which parts of the body.

-Staging may involve an examination under anesthesia (in an operating room), x-rays and other imaging procedures, and laboratory tests.
-Knowing the stage of the disease helps the doctor plan treatment.
+Furthermore, staging may involve an examination under anesthesia (in an operating room), x-rays and other imaging procedures, as well as laboratory tests.
+Ultimately, knowing the stage of the disease helps the doctor plan treatment.

 Treatment of Head and Neck Cancers

-The treatment plan for an individual patient depends on a number of factors, including the exact location of the tumor, the stage of the cancer, and the patient’s age and general health.
+The treatment plan for an individual patient depends on a number of factors, including, for example, the exact location of the tumor, the stage of the cancer, and, importantly, the patient’s age and general health.

-Treatment for head and neck cancer can include surgery, radiation therapy, chemotherapy, targeted therapy, or a combination of treatments.
+Furthermore, treatment for head and neck cancer can include various options such as surgery, radiation therapy, chemotherapy, targeted therapy, or, in some cases, a combination of treatments.

 Patients who are diagnosed with HPV-positive oropharyngeal cancer may be treated differently than patients with oropharyngeal cancers that are HPV-negative.
-Recent research has shown that patients with HPV-positive oropharyngeal tumors have a better prognosis and may do just as well on less intense treatment.
+Moreover, recent research has shown that patients with HPV-positive oropharyngeal tumors have a better prognosis and, therefore, may do just as well on less intense treatment.

-The patient and the doctor should consider treatment options carefully.
-They should discuss each type of treatment and how it might change the way the patient looks, talks, eats, or breathes.
+Consequently, the patient and the doctor should consider treatment options carefully.
+In addition, they should discuss each type of treatment **and** how it might change the way the patient looks, talks, eats, or breathes.

 Bay Biosciences provides human tissue samples (human specimens) from diseased and normal healthy donors which includes: